romantomjak/ansible-roles/vault/README.md

 # vault

 Example playbook for deploying HA Vault nodes with raft storage.
+This role is intended to be applied over 3 hosts at minimum due to a fairly intricate bootstrapping/unseal process.

 ---